BeckettFrey/socket.io-tutorial/README.md

 # socket.io-tutorial
-Learning usage of socket.io with Express Node to demonstarte usage with simplest implementation and front-end.
+Learning usage of socket.io with Express Node - Demonstrates usage with simplest implementation and front-end.